cisagov/ScubaGear/baselines/powerplatform.md

 ###  Policy

 #### MS.POWERPLATFORM.5.1v1
-The ability to create Power Pages sites SHALL be restricted to admins.
+The ability to create Power Pages sites SHOULD be restricted to admins.
 - _Rationale:_ TODO
 - _Last Modified:_ April 2023